nicholas-miklaucic/scarlet/README.md

    unless you have a really good reason!
  * If you make changes to the public-facing API, you should make sure that those changes are consistent with best practices and explain why you feel the API should change.
- * If you make performance improvements to code that already works
+ * If you make performance improvements to code that already works, benchmark the change with test code that does things users would want to do and publish the results showing that your improvement actually improved something.
  * If you add new functionality, you should have test cases that thoroughly test that functionality.